Growing Spider Plants Indoors is easy, but you need to know a few basic Spider Plant Care tips comprised in this

 Spider plants are prone to tip burn, causing the tips of the leaves to turn brown.
-This can be caused by overfertilization, dry soil, low humidity, or a buildup of salt and minerals that are found in some public tap water.
+This can be caused by overfertilization, dry soil, low humidity, or a buildup of salt and minerals found in some public tap water.
 You should snip off the brown leaf tips and dead leaves using a sharp pair of scissors.
 This way, spider plant will invest their energy in healthy foliage.

 Spider Plant in Water

 Spider Plant Benefits

 - It absorbs carbon monoxide, formaldehyde, and xylene.
 These are commonly found in homes and office buildings.

 - Safe for children and pets.
 The entire plant is non-toxic.

 - Spider plants are said to improve overall well-being by reducing stress and increasing productivity.